tmatijevich/gfw-tutorial/docs/installation.md

 # Install PuTTY

-[PuTTY](https://putty.org/) is a client program for the SSH (Secure Shell) protocol.
+[PuTTY](https://putty.org/){: .external-link } is a client program for the SSH (Secure Shell) protocol.
 It will be used to communicate file changes to repositories on a server.
 It is free, open source, and available to download for Windows and Unix systems at the [author's website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html){: .external-link } or [ssh.com](https://www.ssh.com/ssh/putty/download){: .external-link }.

 The PuTTY installation will be referenced during the Git installation process.